MrUrq/LatinHypercubeSampling.jl/docs/src/man/lhcoptim.md

     This package maximises the inverse of the Audze-Eglais objective function.

-There is also an option to use a periodic version of the Audze Eglais which reduces clustering along the boundaries of the sampling plan.
+There is also an option to use a periodic version of the Audze-Eglais which reduces clustering along the boundaries of the sampling plan.
 The implementation follows the paper:

 Jan Eliáš, Miroslav Vořechovský, Modification of the Audze–Eglājs criterion to achieve a uniform distribution of sampling points, Advances in Engineering Software, Volume 100, 2016, Pages 82-96, ISSN 0965-9978, () https://doi.org/10.1016/j.advengsoft.2016.07.004.